A few remarks on invariable generation in infinite groups: Introduction

 \section{Introduction}

 The notion of invariable generation of groups goes back at least as far as Jordan's paper of 1872.

 \begin{theorem}[\cite{jordan,serre-jordan}].
 Assume that a finite group $G$ acts transitively on a set $X$ of cardinality at least 2.
-Then there exists $g\in G$ displacing every element of $X$, i.e. $g$ has no fixed point in $X$. \end{theorem} (We define $g\in G$ to be \textsf{active} or \textsf{fixed point free} if it satisfies the conclusion of Jordan's theorem.)
-Independently, but more than hundred years later (in 1976), J.Wiegold introduced the class $\mathfrak{X}$ of groups $G$ with the property that whenever $G$ acts transitively on a set $X$ of cardinality at least 2, there is an active element $g\in G$, see \cite{wiegold76}.
+Then there exists $g\in G$ displacing every element of $X$, i.e. $g$ acts fixed-point-freely on $X$. \end{theorem} Independently, but more than hundred years later, J. Wiegold introduced the class $\mathfrak{X}$ of groups $G$ with the property that whenever $G$ acts transitively on a set $X$ of cardinality at least 2, there exists an element $g\in G$ acting fixed-point-freely on $X$.
+(See \cite{wiegold76}).
 Thus Jordan's theorem above says that every finite group belongs to the class $\mathfrak{X}$.
-Not only Wiegold failed to mention Jordan, but also he claims indirectly that Jordan's theorem is obvious. ``Observe that, in particular, finite groups and soluble groups have III -- obvious facts once noted, though I know of no reference to them in the literature'' see \cite{wiegold76}.
-Wiegold gave two more characterizations of class $\mathfrak{X}$.
-Namely, $G\in \mathfrak{X}$ \iff for every proper subgroup $H \leq G$ the union $ \cup \{H^g : g \in G\}$ does not cover the whole $G$.
+Not only Wiegold failed to mention Jordan, but also he claims indirectly that Jordan's theorem is obvious. ``Observe that, in particular, finite groups and soluble groups are in $\mathfrak{X}$ -- obvious facts once noted, though I know of no reference to them in the literature''.
+(See \cite{wiegold76}).
+Wiegold gave two more characterizations of the class $\mathfrak{X}$.
+Namely, $G\in \mathfrak{X}$ \iff for every proper subgroup $H \leq G$ the union $ \bigcup \{H^g : g \in G\}$ does not cover the whole $G$.
 (Here, we use the common notation $H^g$ to denote the conjugate $g^{-1}Hg$ of $H$.)
-Secondly, $G\in \mathfrak{X}$ \iff~ every subset, containing at least one representative of every conjugacy class of $G$, generates $G$.
+Secondly, $G\in \mathfrak{X}$ \iff every subset, containing at least one representative of every conjugacy class of $G$, generates $G$.

+These characterizations lead naturally to the following definitions (of our own, though the concepts implicitly occurred in above conversation).
+A subset $S$ of a group $G$ is called \textsf{\cc~}(in $G$) if it meets every non-trivial conjugacy class of $G$.
+A proper subgroup $W$ of a group $G$ is called a \textsf{Wiegold subgroup} if $G$ is covered by conjugates of $W$, i.e. $G=\bigcup _{g\in G}W^{g}$.
+This is equivalent to saying that $W\leq G$ is proper, and $W$ is \cc.